Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

 where we defined ``anomalous screening mass'' analogous to the Debye screening mass as

-The last term represents the correction by the chiral anomaly.
-This term is proportional to $B_{\rm ex}^2$, which matches the argument of symmetry in Sect.~\ref{sec:EM_mag}.
-If we eliminate $\delta n_{5}$ in Eq.~(\ref{eq:Current_fluctuation_z}) using Eqs.~(\ref{eq:Chiral_anomaly_fluctuation}) and (\ref{eq:Gradient_chiral}), we can obtain the magnetoresistance.
-This is an extension of the result in Ref.~\cite{Son:2012bg} for general frequency and wavenumber.
+The second and third terms in the photon self-energy are proportional to $B_{\rm ex}^2$ in agreement with the argument of symmetry in Sect.~\ref{sec:EM_mag}.
+Eliminating $\delta n_{5}$ in Eq.~(\ref{eq:Current_fluctuation_z}) by using Eq.~(\ref{eq:Chiral_anomaly_fluctuation}), we can obtain the magnetoresistance.
+This is an extension of the result in Ref.~\cite{Son:2012bg} for general frequency and wavenumber, including the classical magnetic contribution.

 To obtain the analytic expression of the dispersion relation, we consider appropriate limiting cases.
-We first take the quasi-static limit $(\xi\ll1)$ and use the expansion
+We first take the quasi-static limit $(\xi\ll1)$.
+Although the parameter $\xi$ is small, the expansion performed here is not based on the counting of $\delta$ and $\epsilon$ used previously.
+Expanding the dimensionless functions up to order $\mcl{O}(\xi)$ (see also Appendix~\ref{app:Expansion_functions}), the photon self-energy becomes